-From Monday 30 May, face masks are only required to be worn by adults and students aged 12 and over in the following circumstances:
+Presently, face masks are only required to be worn by adults and students aged 12 and over in the following circumstances:

 - Where there have been 10 or more COVID-19 positive cases in one home room class over 7 days

 - Where there have been 5 or more COVID-19 positive cases in 5 or more home room classes over 7 days

 They are otherwise strongly recommended in the following situations: